-Like daifuku, the ball of mochi is contains a filling, but instead of bean paste it has ice cream inside!
+Like daifuku, the ball of mochi contains a filling, but instead of bean paste, it has ice cream inside!

 Hishi means "diamond," and you’ll find these three-layered mochi pieces in the shape of a rhombus.
-Used as a decorative symbol for fertility, these hishi mochi are sold around the time of Hinamatsuri, or the Girl’s Day festival.
-This festival, held in Japan on March 3rd, celebrates the success and health of girls.
+Used as a decorative symbol for fertility, these hishi mochi are sold around the time of Hina Matsuri, or the Girl’s Day festival.
+Held in Japan on March 3rd, the festival celebrates the success and health of girls.

-Kagami, meaning "mirror," refers to the shape of this mochi.
 Kagami mochi consists of a stack of two pieces of mochi, topped with a citrus fruit.
-It resembles the shape of copper mirrors used in ancient Japan.
-An iconic symbol of the Japanese New Year, you can see it in December decorating shrines, homes, and offices, as Japanese people pray for long life and a happy year with good fortune.
+Kagami, meaning "mirror," refers to the shape of this mochi, which resembles the shape of copper mirrors used in ancient Japan.
+An iconic symbol of the Japanese New Year, you can see kagami mochi in December decorating shrines, homes, and offices, as Japanese people pray for long life and a year of good fortune.

 You can find endless variations of mochi all over Japan throughout convenience stores, supermarkets, department stores, or specialty stores.
 In cooking, mochi is incorporated into other dishes in a number of different ways.

-For example, you will typically find balls of mochi as a component of a dessert called anmitsu, which is made of sweet syrup poured over agar jelly, red bean paste, fruits, mochi balls, and sometimes ice cream.
+For example, you will typically find balls of mochi as a component of a dessert called anmitsu, which is made of agar jelly, red bean paste, fruits, mochi balls, and sometimes ice cream, with sweet syrup poured over it.